Our opioid response: Prevention & patient engagement

 CVS Pharmacy also strengthened counseling for patients filling their first opioid prescription, helping them to understand the risk of dependence and addiction tied to duration of opioid use, the importance of keeping medications secure in the home, and methods of proper disposal of unused medication.

-Additionally, we’re targeting medication misuse through the implementation of enhanced opioid utilization management for our CVS Caremark clients, who represent 92 million member lives.
+Additionally, we’re targeting medication misuse through the implementation of enhanced opioid utilization management for our CVS Caremark clients, who represent more than 100 million member lives.
 In line with the Guideline for Prescribing Opioids for Chronic Pain issued by the U.S. Centers for Disease Control and Prevention (CDC), updated standards for CVS Caremark members, unless prior authorization is given, include:

 Seven-day supply limits for acute pain where appropriate